-In restaurant kitchens and food production facilities, the grease trap intercepts grease and solids before entering the plumbing system.
-In fast-paced environments, grease traps tend to fill up and need to be emptied out.
-When you call Canessco Services Inc. for grease trap cleaning in Edmonton, we don’t just vacuum the grease traps out: we wash them down and give them a thorough cleaning.
-Plus, we have portable units to get those hard to reach grease traps.
-Once clean, the grease is then safely disposed at a proper recycling facility.
+When it comes to restaurant kitchens and food production facilities, the grease trap is a vital component.
+It traps grease and solids before that are able to enter your plumbing system.
+In faster-paced environments, grease traps fill up quickly and will need to be emptied out.
+When you call Canessco Services Inc. for grease trap cleaning services in Edmonton, you’re getting a professional service that goes above and beyond merely vacuuming the trap out; we will wash them down and give them a thorough cleaning.
+Our portable units are able to get those hard-to-reach traps.
+Once removed, the grease is safely disposed at the proper recycling facility.

-If it’s been a while since you’ve last had your grease trap cleaned, call Canessco Services Inc. to schedule grease trap cleaning, today!
+If it has been a while since the last time you had your grease trap cleaned, call Canessco Service Inc. today to schedule a grease trap cleaning in Edmonton.

-When you soak your dishes in the kitchen sink, have you ever noticed that fats, grease, and oils generally float to the top of the water while food particles typically collect at the bottom?
-Grease traps and passive grease interceptors work on the same principles.
-Since grease, fats, and oils are lighter than water, they will naturally float to the top.
+Whenever you wash your dishes, you might have noticed that fats, grease, and oils generally separate out of the wash water and float to the service, whereas food particles generally collect at the bottom of the sink.
+Grease traps and passive grease interceptors work on the same idea, trapping the grease, fats, and oils that float to the top of the water.

 In most restaurants, the wastewater is either drained into a passive grease trap interceptor or grease trap.
-Within the trap, there is always a middle layer of water that is free of fats, oils, and grease.
-Remember our kitchen sink example?
-A grease trap only allows for this middle layer of water to continue on to the sanitary sewer system.
+The trap contains a middle layer of water that is free of the grease, fats, and oils.
+The grease trap allows only the middle layers of the water to flow through into the sanitary sewer system.

-It is actually a code violation to dispose of grease, fats, and oils through the City of Edmonton’s sanitary and storm sewers.
-Nearly half of Canada’s sanitary sewer overflows are caused by the reckless dumping of fats, oils, and grease down sinks and drains.
-This is why grease traps and interceptors are some of the top items inspectors look at when they come to review a food production facility or restaurant.
-If you do not have a grease trap in place, or you fail to hire a company to perform grease trap cleaning, Edmonton health inspectors could levy a fine up to $10,000 against the owner of your restaurant.
+It is a code violation to dispose of grease, fat, and oil through the City of Edmonton’s sanitary and storm sewers.
+Almost half of Canada’s sanitary sewer overflow problems are caused by irresponsible dumping of fat, oil, and grease down sinks and drains.
+This is why grease traps and interceptors are some of the most important items that inspectors look at when they come to review a food production facility or restaurant.
+If you do not have one or you fail to hire a company to perform a grease trap cleaning, Edmonton health inspectors could issue you with a fine of up to $10,000.

-Regularly scheduled grease trap cleaning helps keep your kitchen running smoothly.
-Not to mention the odours and health hazards, grease traps and interceptors should be cleaned out every so often to prevent blockages and spills that can make quite a mess.
-Having your grease trap cleaned by a professional ensures you remain in compliance with city codes, your grease trap doesn’t produce off-putting odours, and keeps your grease trap working as it should.
+Cleaning your grease trap regularly helps keep your kitchen running smoothly.
+Grease traps should be cleaned out every so often to prevent blockages and spills, odours, and health hazards.
+Hiring professional grease trap cleaning services ensures that you remain properly compliant with city codes, that your trap doesn’t produce noxious odours, and that it remains working as it should.

-If it’s been a while since your last grease trap cleaning, Edmonton restaurants and food production facilities can call Canessco Services Inc. to schedule a cleaning.
-Once we learn about the volume of foods you produce and your specific needs, we can then recommend a routine cleaning schedule.
-To get started, simply call us today!
+If a lot of time has passed since the last time you have had a grease trap cleaning, call Edmonton’s professionals in Canessco Services Inc. to schedule a cleaning today.
+Once we learn about the volume of food your produce and your specific needs, we can recommend a routine cleaning schedule.
+Just call us today to get started.

 We recently heard of a restaurant in the Calgary area that had to permanently close up shop due to unsanitary conditions, partially as a result of a non-functioning or non-existent grease trap.
 Not only were they forced to close, but the co-owner of the restaurant was levied $56,780 in fees.
 We would not want this to happen to any of the customers we serve, so please stay up-to-date on your grease trap cleanings!